-When it comes to visit Machu Picchu, you have two options, enter the park in the morning, or in the afternoon.
+When it comes to visiting Machu Picchu, you have two options, enter the park in the morning, or in the afternoon.
 Our ticket was for the afternoon and as our tour was private we had time to enjoy the breakfast.
-Adrian, our driver and guide through the road, met us at our hotel, and drove us all the way to Ollantaytambo, the city where we take the train to Aguas Calientes.
+Adrian, our driver, and guide through the road met us at our hotel and drove us all the way to Ollantaytambo, the city where we take the train to Aguas Calientes.

-The trip to Ollantaytambo was so comfortable, as it was only my mom and I in the car.
-This was the first time I ever took a private tour, and I must admit I adored it hahaha all the comfort and flexibility it gives is really relaxing specially in the end of a long trip through a new country!
+The trip to Ollantaytambo was so comfortable, as it was only me and my mom in the car.
+This was the first time I ever took a private tour, and I must admit I adored it hahaha all the comfort and flexibility it gives is really relaxing especially at the end of a long trip through a new country!

 Adrian speaks both Spanish and Portuguese fluently and also English, so imagine the happiness of my mom when she found out she could finally communicate with someone and the person would actually understand her!
 I think we gave Adrian’s mind a knot by all the talk and questions we asked him hahaha

-The train trip is made with Expedition Service, they offer super comfortable trains with amazing panoramic views were you can see not only around you, but also get an amazing view from the mountains thanks to the windows above you.
+The train trip is made with Expedition Service, they offer super comfortable trains with amazing panoramic views where you can see not only around you but also get an amazing view from the mountains thanks to the windows above you.

 The service also includes drinks and snacks on board.